Can you really grow food year-round?

 Crops to Grow with Season Extenders

 Believe it or not, there are many crops that can handle frosts, harder freezes and snow.
 Some even without the protection of season extenders (Learn 10 crops more cold hardy than kale).
-However if you want to grow food when the temperatures get really low then you’ll benefit from using season extenders so long as you select the right crops.
+However, if you want to grow food when the temperatures get really low then you’ll benefit from using season extenders so long as you select the right crops.

-Selecting the right varieties
+Selecting the right varieties to grow year-round

 The days get hotter and longer in the spring so you’ll want to choose cool season crops that are bolt-resistant in the spring.
 In the fall and winter you’re selecting varieties that are cold hardy as the days get colder with shortened daylight.